Hoole Village

+Hoole Village is a hamlet in the parish of Mickle Trafford and District, in Cheshire West and Chester, Cheshire, England.
+It lies 2 miles north-east of the centre of Chester, and is just outside the urban area.
+From 1894 to 2015, Hoole Village was the name of a civil parish, created when the old parish of Hoole was split into two parishes: an urban parish to the south-west adjoining Chester, which retained the name Hoole, and a rural parish to the north-east which was given the name Hoole Village.

+Geography

-Hoole Village is a village and former civil parish near Chester, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-The civil parish was abolished in 2015 to form Mickle Trafford and District, part of it also went to Guilden Sutton.
-The parish contained the southern end of the M53 motorway where it becomes the A55 road and is crossed by the A56 road.
+The former Hoole Village parish contained the southern end of the M53 motorway where it becomes the A55 road and is crossed by the A56 road.
 This junction is known as Hoole Island Junction.
-Also in the village is Hoole Hall, which is now a hotel.
+The parish also included Hoole Hall, which is now a hotel.

 In 2004 the population was 230, rising to 319 at the time of the 2011 census.

 History

 In September 1955 a prehistoric arrowhead and a worked flake were found in a garden in the parish.
 The arrowhead was dated to the period between the Early Bronze Age and the Early Iron Age (2350 BC to 701 BC).
 In 1995 aerial photography showed evidence of a Roman practice fort near to Hoole Hall.
 It is believed that the Roman road from Chester to Wilderspool (now part of Warrington) passed through the parish.